Heath-App-Development/power-bi-eu-documentation/greet.md

 {% hint style="info" %}
 The completion percentage is based on who the supervisor for each employee is at the start of each calendar month.
 If an employee is newly hired at any time during the month, the supervisor at hire is assumed to be the supervisor on the first day of that same month for completion percent.

-**Example:**  Pete Eckhart is hired, has a first day of work of 7/13/2020 and his supervisor is Rodney Ruxin.
-For the purposes of calculating the completion percentage, even though Kevin didn't start until the middle of July, Ruxin is considered to have been his supervisor on July 1.
+**Example:**  Kevin Malone is hired, has a first day of work of 7/13/2020 and his supervisor is Oscar Martinez.
+For the purposes of calculating the completion percentage, even though Kevin didn't start until the middle of July, Oscar is considered to have been his supervisor on July 1.

 In the case of an employee transferring to a new supervisor on any day of the month after the first, the supervisor on the first day of the month is still considered the supervisor for the whole month for the calculation.

-**Example:**  Pete is transferred from Ruxin on 8/2/2020.
-His new supervisor is Jenny MacArthur.
-For the purposes of the calculation percentage, he is still counted towards Ruxin's completion percentage for August but in September he will be counted towards Jenny MacArthur's completion numbers.
+**Example:**  Kevin is transferred from Oscar on 8/2/2020 and his new supervisor is Angela Martin.
+For the purposes of the calculation percentage, Kevin is still counted towards Oscar's completion percentage for August but in September he will be counted towards Angela's completion numbers.
 {% endhint %}

 {% hint style="warning" %}